makokaz/parallel-distributed-programming/00slurm/README.md

 More info
 ===================

+ * srun, squeue, etc. are part of <a href="https://slurm.schedmd.com/documentation.html" target="_blank">Slurm</font> job manager
- * consult manual pages (e.g., man srun, man squeue, etc.) on the login node or the web
+ * consult manual pages (e.g., man srun, man squeue, etc.) on the login node or on the web
- * consult IST cluster user guide https://login000.cluster.i.u-tokyo.ac.jp/wordpress/
+ * consult <a href="https://login000.cluster.i.u-tokyo.ac.jp/wordpress/" target="_blank">IST cluster user guide</a>
+   * this user guide is readable only from within the campus network
+   * use SSH tunneling (port forwarding) to access it from your home